A-kly/School-Vault/CMPUT 379/Scheduling.md

 The (processing) overhead of FCFS is negligible, but it is moderate in RR and can be high(er) for SJF.

 # Starvation
+A scheduling policy may be starvation prone, i.e., a constant availability of high-priority jobs may result in a *starvation of low-priority jobs*.
+SJF (preemptive or not) may starve long-running jobs.

+The standard way to eliminate starvation is to *add a time component to the priority (the age factor)*.
+# Kernel Processes